atharvasharma/Entry-Management-Application/README.md

 If the user tries to checkin, even though he has already checked in.
 Then he is informed about the same though an error msg:
 ![check in fail](https://github.com/atharvasharma/Innovaccer-images/blob/master/checkin%20fail.JPG)

+##### Approach used for check-in:
+a.
+Fetch information as filled in by visitor.
+b.
+Get current date and time as well as timestamp of the entry.
+c.
+Find a visitor with that email and status as 'pending'.
+This means that he has already checked in beacuse he is already there in db with status pending.
+So flash an error.
+d.
+Else add the visitor in db, find host as entered by visitor and push visitor into visitors array for that host.
+This will help in host to see all the visitors he had.
+e.
+Send sms and email to host.

 ### 4\. "http://localhost:4000/checkout" Visitor can check-out here
 This page is used for the visitor to check-out.
 He will have to provide his email id to checkout from the application.
 After checking-out he will recieve an email, giving the details of his visit with the office address as provided in the .env file.